kgullikson88/Telluric-Fitter/README.rst

 ===========

 This code will fit the telluric absorption spectrum in data, using LBLRTM.
-More details can be found in the manual and examples, but the installation and run procedure are outlined below.
+More details can be found in the `documentation`_ and examples, but the installation and run procedure are outlined below.
 If you use this code, please cite `my paper`_.